mandeeps/SU-WaterCam/README.md

 Run running_test.py

 TinySAM -

+## Clone SD Card
+If you need to clone/copy a Pi microSD card:

+on a Linux/*nix system use dd to copy the entire device.
+Make sure you have enough free space first.
+Use lsblk to determine the location of the SD card.
+Clone the entire disk, not a partition.

+sudo dd bs=4M if=/dev/mmcblk0 of=sd_clone conv=fsync status=progress

+You might need to run dd with sudo if your user account does not have access to the SD device.
+Change the owner of the new file if so.

+If you only want the image as a backup or won't be flashing new SD cards with it for a while, use PiShrink to save some space: https://github.com/Drewsif/PiShrink

+For creating new SD cards with the file you copied use dd as above but with the input and output reversed to write to a blank SD card.
+Always check you are writing to the correct device when you use dd.
+For more information on this: https://www.pragmaticlinux.com/2020/12/how-to-clone-your-raspberry-pi-sd-card-in-linux/

 ## Old Pi Zero 32-bit Instructions
 Written assuming you are using a Raspberry Pi Zero with headers installed